sgmurphy/wordpress-plugins/login-logout-menu/readme.txt

 1. Logout and Profile Menu Item

 == Changelog ==

+= 1.5.1 - 2024-06-11 =
+* Enhancement: Added a filter `login_logout_menu_avatar_attrs` allows to modify the attributes used for rendering the HTML markup of the login/logout menu avatar.
+* Enhancement: Added a filter `login_logout_menu_avatar_html` allows customization of the HTML markup for the avatar displayed in the login/logout menu.
+* Compatibility: Compatible with WordPress 6.5

 = 1.5.0 - 2024-01-09 =
 * New Feature: Added the User Avatar functionality.